 Mid Century Modern designers, like the architects of the period, featured simplicity, comfort, pattern, affordability and new materials in their creations.
 Design from the 1890s to the 1960s had its roots in, first, the Industrial Revolution and, then, World War II.

 The Industrial Revolution provided new, mass-produced and affordable materials that were further perfected in the 1930s and 1940s.
-Two brutal World Wars drove the creative classes to build futuristic homes that would be comfortable for “the masses.”
+Two brutal World Wars drove the creative classes to build futuristic homes that would be comfortable for middle class families.